FEMR/femr/README.md

 - `git checkout super-femr`

 ### Step 3: Setting up the DB
+1. Make sure your MySQL server is running on your machine.
-1. Open the MySQL Workbench.
+2. Open the MySQL Workbench.
-2. Select the db icon to create a new schema and call it `femr_db`.
+3. Select the db icon to create a new schema and call it `femr_db`.

 <details> <summary> screenshot </summary>